Poem-1 Dust of Snow, 10th-Eng

 Ans.
 The crow shook the hemlock tree

-*4. In what mood was the poet before falling of snow on him?*
+*4. In what mood was the poet before the dust of snow fell on him?*

 Ans.
 He was very sad